-Mr. Wester has devoted his entire career to practicing law with Robinson Bradshaw & Hinson, where he concentrates in the trials and appeals of complex civil litigation.
-He represents clients at each level of the federal and state trial and appellate courts and has extensive experience in the North Carolina Business Court.
+John Wester concentrates his practice in the trials and appeals of complex civil litigation.
+He has prosecuted and defended numerous class action cases in both federal and state courts and has extensive experience in the North Carolina Business Court.

-Mr. Wester argued as lead defense counsel before the United States Supreme Court in Ford Motor Co. v.
-EEOC, the decision in which the Court established its precedent for ending employer liability in employment discrimination cases.
+John served as lead defense counsel before the U.S. Supreme Court in Ford Motor v.
+EEOC, the decision establishing precedent for ending employer liability in employment discrimination cases.
 He was lead counsel in the North Carolina Supreme Court for three governors who sued the legislature for violating separation of powers.
 McCrory v.
 Berger.

 In 1994, John was inducted as a Fellow in the American College of Trial Lawyers.